lawlorbrenden2/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+My IP address is: 100.25.184.113.
+I had some issues getting DNS set up for my website, but in the end I got it all figured out.
+I learned how to host my webserver using EC2 in AWS and how to purchase a domain name and link it to my webserver.

 ## Caddy